-On the other hand, it makes you more stable as an author.
+There’s no question it’s more work.
+However, on the flip side, it can also make you more stable as an author.
 If you have multiple businesses and multiple genres, you have multiple ways of making money.
 So, if one genre tanks for whatever reason, you can rely on other genres to keep money flowing in the door.

 Q: What are some ways you can market yourself as an author?

 A: Blogs are an excellent way of marketing yourself as a writer.
 I would also recommend building an email list of readers as well as setting up a budget to regularly advertise your books in places like Amazon and Facebook.

 A: A copywriter writes promotional copy for businesses.
 (Not to be confused with protecting intellectual property or putting a copyright on something.)

 For years, I’ve specialized in something called “direct response copywriting,” which is copy that inspires your prospects to directly respond and take action to the copy piece.
 Examples of this include emails inviting you to click on a link, landing pages asking you for your name and email address in exchange for a checklist or template or video training, or those long sales pages where you’re scrolling down forever looking for the price and wondering if anyone actually reads them.

 Q: How did you come up with the love-based philosophy?

 A: For many years, marketers and other copywriting gurus in the online industries used to tell other entrepreneurs that their only choice was to either use traditional direct response copy (that, for many folks, felt sales-y and inauthentic and hype-y), or to resign themselves to having a “hobby” business.

 My entrepreneurial friends rejected both of those choices, and wanted me to come up with a new way of writing copy.